This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 "Which is better for used car buyers?"

-CARFAX emerges as the leading resource for used car buyers across most AI models due to its consistently high visibility and perceived reliability in providing vehicle history reports.
+CARFAX emerges as the leading brand for used car buyers across most AI models due to its consistently high visibility and implied reliability in providing vehicle history information.

 deepseek